FactsFirstKing-AI/Quadruple-Database-System--The-Universal-Evidence-First-System-/README.md

 Author: Kyle James Harrison

 Disclaimer: This repository is provided for informational and conceptual purposes only.
-It does not constitute legal, medical, financial, or operational advice, and any implementation should be reviewed, validated, and adapted by qualified professionals in the relevant domain.
+No reproduction without authors concent.
+Not meant for advice in any industry full validation in progress